 Energy Efficiency and Historic Buildings - Application of Part L of the Building Regulations to historic and traditionally constructed buildings

-This fully illustrated guidance has been produced to help prevent conflicts between the requirements of Part L of the Building Regulations and the conservation of historic and traditionally constructed buildings.
+The guidance has been produced to help prevent conflicts between energy efficiency requirements in Part L of the Building Regulations and the conservation of historic and traditionally constructed buildings.
+It also provides strategic advice on implementing measures, highlighting the various stages and issues that need to be considered when reducing energy use and thermally upgrading existing buildings.

 - Publication Status: Completed